-If a transaction hits the stall threshold (takes more than 300 deviations above the average for the last two hours) or the set stall threshold, a stall transaction event is generated.
+- If a transaction reaches the stall threshold (greater than 300 deviations above the average for the last two hours) or the set stall threshold, a stall transaction event is generated.
 Whether the transaction eventually finishes successfully or times out, it is considered a stall for performance monitoring purposes.

 Static and Dynamic Thresholds

 Thresholds can be based on a static value or dynamic value.
-A dynamic threshold is based on performance for a most recent period of time, the previous two hours, by default.
-A dynamic threshold can be specified using either a percentage deviation or a standard deviation measure.
+By default, a dynamic threshold is based on performance for the previous two hour time period.
+You can specify a dynamic threshold using either a percentage deviation or a standard deviation measure.

 To understand how a transaction is compared to this moving window, consider a two-hour moving average window from 11:00 AM to 1:00 PM.
-All transactions that come in during 1:00 PM and 1:01 PM are measured against the response time and standard deviation of this window.
-For the next minute, between 1:01 and 1:02 PM, the window moves to 11:01 AM to 1:01 PM.
+All transactions that arrive in between 1:00 PM and 1:01 PM are measured against the response time and standard deviation of this window.
+For the next minute, between 1:01 and 1:02 PM, the window moves from 11:01 AM to 1:01 PM.
 The moving average itself is calculated based on the exponential moving average formula.

 - Data for minutes where there is no load is not counted.

-- The data is maintained locally on each node for the starting tier for a business transaction.
-The Controller does not hold any of this data.
+- Data is maintained locally on each node for the starting tier for a business transaction.
+The Controller does not retain any of this data.

 Percentage Deviation Threshold

 For example, a transaction occurs at 10:00:01 AM.
 The average of the requests between 8:00:00 and 10:00:00 is 100 ms and the slow threshold is defined as 20% over the threshold.
-If the transaction takes 120 ms, it will be considered a slow transaction.
+If the transaction takes 120 ms, it is considered a slow transaction.

 Standard Deviation Threshold

-To understand how a standard deviation threshold works, consider a moving average that is 1500 ms with a standard deviation of 100 ms. If you set the threshold to 3, as in the following example, it means that the threshold will be three times the standard deviation.
-In other words, a transaction that takes more than 1500 + (3*100) or 1800 ms will violate the threshold.
+To understand how a standard deviation threshold works, consider an example with a moving average that is 1500 ms with a standard deviation of 100 ms. If you set the threshold to 3, it means that the threshold is three times the standard deviation.
+A transaction that takes more than 1500 + (3*100) or 1800 ms violates the threshold.